LiangYuxuan/NEIE-Assistant/README.md

 The next plan is finish HTTP communicate by Python.

 ## Contributing
 We are free to accept to any code.
-Anyone can fork it and pull request.
+Everyone can fork it and pull request.